lucapppla/QuizApp/README.md

 pathOfGitClone/express-backend/
 ```

-Now start your Android/IOS simulator in the terminal, with `i` for IOS or `a` for Android simulator, where react-native-front-end was started
+Now start your Android/IOS simulator in the react-native terminal, with `i` for IOS or `a` for Android simulator, where react-native-front-end was started

 ## Built With